mwthinker/CppProtoNetwork/README.md

 * [vcpkg](https://github.com/microsoft/vcpkg)

 ### vcpkg
 Either define CMAKE_TOOLCHAIN_FILE in cmake to use the one provided by vcpkg or define a enviromental variable VCPKG_ROOT to the vcpkg install directory.
+Or create a CMakeUserPresets.json and use that one.

 Install following packages:
 ```
-# Inside project dir (assuming in a unix host)
+# Inside project dir (assuming unix host)
 mkdir build
 cmake --preset=unix ..
 ```